kewbish/cobweb/README.md

 ![Cobweb Logo](./landing/cobweb.png)

-Download the Chrome extension [here](https://chrome.google.com/webstore/detail/cobweb/agdomcadfhkpkcjceenogkiglbhgpclg)
+Download the Chrome extension [here](https://chrome.google.com/webstore/detail/cobweb/agdomcadfhkpkcjceenogkiglbhgpclg).
+Please note this may be several versions out of date due to Chrome Webstore review delays, so you can also access the latest version [here](https://github.com/kewbish/cobweb/releases/latest).

 See [documentation here](https://github.com/kewbish/cobweb/wiki) for an installation guide and troubleshooting tips.